Early assessment, treatment, and family support are important for a good prognosis for ADHD.

 We do more because it matters!

-Our modern main office is conveniently located accross from the Community Playhouse in the Millhopper Shopping Section of Gainesville.
-We also have a branch office in Ocala, Florida.
+Our modern main office is conveniently located across from the Community Playhouse in the Millhopper Shopping Section of Gainesville.
+We also have a modern branch office in Ocala, Florida.

 Assessment is tailored to the individual needs of the patient and to consider common co-existing disorders, and issues such as learning disability, depression, and social and motor skill difficulties.